A laptop with a skull on its screen, a hand above its keyboard, and two viruses next to it.

 Bad actors may hack social media accounts and create malicious posts.
 You’ve probably seen such posts before.
 They typically include a catchy headline or provoking information with a link that promises to provide more information.

-As soon as you click on the link, you become a victim of a phishing attack, and the same post appears on your profile.
-So make sure not to click any suspicious links on the internet, and regularly check your social media profiles for unwanted activity.
+As soon as you click on the link, you may become a victim of a hack.
+Worse, the same post may appear on your timeline, spreading the infection further.
+The best way to avoid getting hacked on social media is to not click any suspicious links on the internet, and regularly check your social media profiles for unwanted activity.

 1. All other unusual activity